 ‘Will you really?
 By sweet Mary!
 Please proceed.’

-‘I'm at your command,’ replied the canon.
+‘I’m at your command,’ replied the canon.
 Lo!
 How this thief could offer his services!
-Cold callers always carry a chill in with them, so say our ancient sources!
-I can corroborate it by the example of this canon, who is the root of all deception and takes delight, and ever shall do, in bringing mischief to Christian folk – for such evil thoughts are ingrained in his heart.
+Cold callers always carry a chill in with them!
+Our ancient sources say so, and I can corroborate it by the example of this canon, who is the root of all deception and takes delight, and ever shall do, in bringing mischief to Christian folk – for such evil thoughts are ingrained in his heart.
 God protect us from his cunning and his duplicity.
 This priest had no idea who he was dealing with, and he had no inkling of the harm that was to come to him.
 Oh foolish priest!
 Oh naive innocent!
 Your covetousness will be your downfall.
 Oh you unworldly idiot, blind to the wiles of this fox who is out to get you.
 It’s too late to escape him now.
 I shall quickly make haste towards the conclusion of this story, you unhappy man, and describe in detail your stupidity and credulity, and also the deceit of that other wretch, as far as my wits will allow.

 But is this canon my lord, you are asking?
 Sir host, in faith and by the Queen of Heaven, no it isn’t.
 It is another canon, one who is a hundred times more cunning.
-He has pulled the wool over people’s eyes dozens of times and it would tire me to have to make rhymes about it all!
-Whenever I speak of his duplicity and his deviousness I blush for shame, my cheeks go scarlet red – I can feel them doing so now – even though they're normally leaden pale and have no colour at all, I know, having been so consumed and wasted from all the fumes which you have already heard me describe.
+He has pulled the wool over people’s eyes dozens of times and it would tire me to have to make rhymes about it all.
+Whenever I speak of his duplicity and his deviousness I blush for shame – my cheeks go scarlet red, I can feel them doing so now, even though they’re normally leaden pale and have no colour at all, having been so consumed and wasted from all the fumes which you have already heard me describe.
 But listen to this canon’s cussedness.

 ‘Sir,’ he said to the priest.
 ‘Send your man for some quicksilver, quickly.
 Two or three ounces will do, and when he comes back you will see, just as swiftly, something wonderful that you will never have seen before.’